JohanMartinEJohnsen/Nesoddentannlegesenter-website/README.md

 To use the form, visit [FormSubmit.Co](https://formsubmit.co/).
 Locate the contact form in "content/contact.md", and update the form action with the email address you want on this line: **action="https://formsubmit.co/your@email.com" method="POST"**

+## To generate /public to upload to your website
+sudo hugo --gc --minify

 ## Credits
 4044ever - Original Theme
 https://github.com/4044ever/Hugo-Tailwind-3.0.git